 CONVENIENCE is the ‘why’ of food delivery startups.
-Order here and now via a mobile and save a ton of time!
-Convenience economy is gaining ground.
+Order here and now via mobile and save a ton of time!
+The convenience economy is gaining ground.
 The idea is further broken down to cater to different demographics:

 - Decision convenience: Zomato & Foodpanda use ratings and reviews for those driven by public opinion.

 - Access convenience: SpoonRocket offers super-fast delivery within 15 minutes.
 OrderAhead allows you to skip the line.
 What an excellent UVP for those who hate waiting!

 - Transaction convenience: most apps have more than one payment option (card, PayPal, Apple Pay wallet).

 - Benefit convenience: Postmates delivers from more than one restaurant in a single order.
 No limits to your fantasy!

 - Post-benefit convenience: Repeat orders are always faster since the app saves your address & payment details, and even your favs so re-ordering takes seconds.

 Convenience is a core characteristic of the product and its ultimate business value.
 So it gets paid for.

 Someone building an on-demand delivery app should be aware that our gastronomic habits vary and so do the apps.